-Crown molding, which runs along the perimeter of a ceiling, can be plain or ornate and fits with many decor styles.
+Crown molding, which runs along the perimeter of a ceiling, can be plain or ornate, and it can fit with many decor styles.
 Adding crown molding can make your home seem more elegant and refined.
 If you're adding molding to a room that is small or has low ceilings, though, you may be concerned with the molding making the room seem even smaller than it actually is.
 Choosing the right molding and painting it the optimal color are the best ways to ensure that the molding helps to make your room feel spacious.

-Crown molding does not make a room look smaller -- in most instances.
-Whether it does or does not depends largely upon how high your ceilings are and how wide the molding is.
+Crown molding does not make a room look smaller — in most instances.
+Whether it does or doesn't depends largely upon how high your ceilings are and how wide the molding is.
 If the room is small and has normal or low ceilings, a 2- to 4-inch-width molding is appropriate.
-The molding can be wider if the ceiling is a little higher and can be up to 6 inches wide for a very high ceiling -- up to 12 feet.
+The molding can be wider if the ceiling is a little higher and can be up to 6 inches wide for a very high ceiling — up to 12 feet.
 Crown molding any wider than this is only suitable for very large rooms or very tall ceilings, or both.

-You have a couple of options for painting crown molding that will make it change how large and how high a room appears to be.
-One of these options is to paint the molding the same color as your walls.
-This will make it blend in, and the molding will seem a more coherent part of the wall rather than an additional element.
-Because the color is the same, it doesn't draw the eye up, which would attract attention to a low ceiling.
+You have a couple of options for painting crown molding that will alter how large and how high a room appears to be.
+Choosing wall paint colors for rooms with low ceilings and painting the crown molding the same color as your walls can make the molding seem like a coherent part of the wall rather than an additional element.
+When the crown molding color is matched to the wall color, it doesn't draw the eye up to a contrasting color, which would attract attention to a low ceiling.

 Using a color that is a little lighter than the walls can be another useful tactic with crown molding.
 If you were to use a darker color than the wall color, this can attract attention to a low ceiling.
 Using a slightly lighter color attracts attention to the molding, since it is a different color, but has a positive effect on a room.
 People perceive dark objects as being further away, and so a lighter color on the molding can make the slightly darker walls seem further away, making the room overall appear to be larger.